HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 # 3rd party voice clients (VIP)

-When using python and want to play music, you might meet a big problem, which is python's GIL.
-Single core processing power is not a good thing, when you have CPU intensive tasks.
+If you ever wanted to play music with Python you might have stumbled upon a big problem - Python GIL.

-For this purpose, you may integrate 3rd party voice playing libraries to hata, and soon you will see, how to.
+For CPU intensive tasks, relying on single core is not optimal and for this purpose you might want to integrate 3rd party voice libraries which will be explained below.

 ## Getting started

-First check, what python bindings you, or the 3rd party library uses.
+First check which Python bindings you or the 3rd party library use:
-- If it uses blocking io code, make sure to executors, or start other threads.
+- If it's blocking IO code then make sure to executors or start other threads.
-- If it is asyncio based, make sure to import `hata.ext.asyncio`, which adds support for asyncio based modules when using hata.
+- If it's asyncio based then make sure to import `hata.ext.asyncio`, which adds support for asyncio based modules when using Hata.

 ## Related events

-Hata separates many different voice related events, which can be separated to 4 groups:
+Hata separates many voice related events, which are separated in 4 groups:

 ### Internal